-The Company has determined that certain of its investment securities had a limited to non-existent trading market at December 31, 2010 and 2009.
+The Company has determined that certain of its investment securities had a limited to non-existent trading market at December 31, 2011 and 2010.
 As a result, the Company considers these investments as Level 3 in the fair value hierarchy.
-The following is a description of those investment securities and the fair value methodology used for such securities.

-Obligations of state and political subdivisions - The fair values of certain obligations of state and political subdivisions consisting of certain unrated private placement bonds (the "private placement bonds") in the amount of \$20.0 million and \$16.6 million at December 31, 2010 and 2009, respectively, were calculated using Level 3 hierarchy inputs and assumptions as the trading market for such securities was determined to be "not active".
+Specifically the fair values of certain obligations of state and political subdivisions consisting of certain unrated private placement bonds (the "private placement bonds") in the amount of \$24.2 million and \$20.0 million at December 31, 2011 and 2010, respectively, were calculated using Level 3 hierarchy inputs and assumptions as the trading market for such securities was determined to be "not active".
 This determination was based on the limited number of trades or, in certain cases, the existence of no reported trades for the private placement bonds.
 The private placement bonds are generally prepayable at par value at the option of the issuer.
 As a result, management believes the private placement bonds should be valued at the lower of (i) the matrix pricing provided by the Company's third party pricing services for comparable unrated municipal securities or (ii) par value.
-At December 31, 2010 and 2009, the third party pricing matrices valued the Company's total portfolio of private placement bonds at \$21.0 million and \$17.4 million, respectively, which exceeded the aggregate of the lower of the matrix pricing or par value of the private placement bonds by \$1.0 million and \$0.8 million at December 31, 2010 and 2009, respectively.
-Accordingly, at December 31, 2010 and 2009 the Company reported the private placement bonds at the lower of the matrix pricing or par value of \$20.0 million and \$16.6 million, respectively.
+At December 31, 2011 and 2010, the third party pricing matrices valued the Company's total portfolio of private placement bonds at \$24.5 million and \$21.0 million, respectively, which exceeded the lower of the matrix pricing or par value of the private placement bonds by \$0.3 million and \$1.0 million at December 31, 2011 and 2010, respectively.
+Accordingly, at December 31, 2011 and 2010 the Company reported the private placement bonds at \$24.2 million and \$20.0 million, respectively.